G.I.R.L.S. ROCK SACRAMENTO

 How is this different than other music camps?

 G.I.R.L.S.
 (Gender Inclusivity through Radical Love and Support) Rock Sacramento is much more than a music education and band performance summer camp.
 We believe that creativity, positivity, and community are key elements of personal and collective empowerment and positive social change.
-A portion of the week is dedicated to workshops where campers participate in age-appropriate workshops and facilitated discussions about topics affecting their daily lives, such as gender justice, anti-racism, bullying, self defense, media literacy, and body image.
+A portion of the camp may be dedicated to workshops where campers participate in age-appropriate workshops and facilitated discussions about topics affecting their daily lives, such as gender justice, anti-racism, bullying, self defense, media literacy, and body image.
 We also do the typical fun camp stuff like art projects, yoga, and dance parties too, in addition to daily music instruction and band rehearsals.

 If you are offering multiple camps for my child’s age range this summer, can we apply for more than one?

-Due to the fact that we often have waiting lists for our summer camps, we cannot allow for participants to attend more than one camp per season.
+Due to the fact that we often have waiting lists for our summer youth camps, we cannot allow for participants to attend more than one camp per season.
 This guideline guarantees that we can serve the maximum number of local youth as possible.

 Where and when are camps?